 - If you take Accutane or other acne treatments

 - The complete list of all medications and supplements you currently take

 - Your complete skin history, including any family history of skin cancer, chronic conditions like

 - Your pain tolerance and the potential need for a prescription painkiller post-treatment

+After superficial and medium peels, many patients will experience a stinging or burning sensation that lasts for five to 15 minutes.
+The skin may be red, dry, and slightly irritated or swollen.
+You can treat these symptoms with a cold compress, a soothing ointment such as petroleum jelly, and over-the-counter painkillers.
 Typically, the skin takes one week to heal after a mild peel and two weeks for a medium peel.
 The treated area may be temporarily discolored or blotchy during the recovery period.